klaudius71/portfolio/index.md

 ## Glacier

 ### Contact
-The best way to reach me at is through email: diliunas.klaudius@gmail.com
+The best way to reach me is through email: diliunas.klaudius@gmail.com